Geoscientist First Time Applying in Canada

 - Comments of interviewers (if an interview is required), and

 *Note that an experience assessment will be conducted first before determining whether an appropriate English language test is required.
-Do not register or submit results unless specifically assigned or requested.
+Do not register or submit results unless an approved English language test is specifically assigned or requested.

 All applicants must prove that they are of good character and good repute.
 Engineers and Geoscientists BC will review the information provided in your application to ensure that you meet these standards.
 To learn more about these requirements, see the page for Good Character Requirement and Registration Hearings.